davycheng123/AmazonRainforestWithAI/README.md

 ## Visuals
 Simulation is still on developing process
+- We have made some progress with kepler
+- The State of the Trees are showed but not on our desired location.
+- We are trying to work with real location for the next step

+## How to Use
+- You can change the Parameter for the Tree, Animal, and Human in the .csv File so that you can either include all or just the tree and the animal
+- The Result of the Tree will be showed in the /bin folder.
+- You will the a Tree.csv File there
+- On the Kepler Site the Tree.csv File will be added for the input.
+- And you should see the Progress of the Tree through out each Tick will is Day in our Simulation

 ## Usage
 - Finding a better balance for growing and consuming trees